garyyjn/garyyjn.github.io/_projects/4_project.md

 ---

-What we created at VisionDevCamp with John Haney, Paige Sun, Kenji Kato Via MuPeer, we can frequenctlysSyncing how augmented objects appear between multiple devices, allowing the illusion that the augmented object is shared between multiple Vision Pro users in the same phsical space.
+What we created at VisionDevCamp with John Haney, Paige Sun, Kenji Kato Via MuPeer, we can frequenctly sync how augmented objects appear between multiple devices, allowing the illusion that the augmented object is shared between multiple Vision Pro users in the same phsical space.

 {% include figure.liquid loading="eager" path="assets/img/fire.gif" title="toss demo" class="img-fluid rounded z-depth-1" %}